cleaver with carrots

 What are the Different Types of Cleavers?

-Learn more about the two different types of Cleavers and how we combined them to create our fan-favorite Cleaver.
+Learn how we combined two different kinds to create our fan-favorite Cleaver.

 There are two main kinds of Cleavers— one primarily used for meat and another for vegetables.
-Both are rooted in history, and have unique uses in the kitchen beyond just cutting their respective ingredients.
+Both have storied pasts and unique uses in the kitchen beyond just cutting their respective ingredients.
 So when we set out to make our own Olive Wood Cleaver, we studied both types and took the best parts from each to make a Cleaver that can do it all.

 The Meat Cleaver

-A meat Cleaver is just what it sounds like—a large Knife with a wide blade that has the necessary force to cut through tendons, thick cuts of meat, and even hearty vegetables with ease.
-The edge of a meat Cleaver is less sharp than that of a Chef Knife, as weight and power is more crucial than finesse when handling large cuts of meat.
-Another distinguishing feature of a meat Cleaver is the hole in the top corner of the blade, which was traditionally used by butchers for easy and secure hanging in their shop.
+The edge of a meat cleaver is less sharp than other kitchen knives, as weight and power is more crucial than finesse when handling large cuts of meat.
+Another distinguishing feature of a meat cleaver is the hole in the top corner of the blade, which was traditionally used by butchers for easy and secure hanging in their shop when the cleaver was not in use.

 The Vegetable Cleaver